WPBeginner

 1. What is a subdomain?

-Once you register a domain, you have the permission to create subdomains for it by yourself.
+Once you register a domain, you have permission to create subdomains for it by yourself.

 2. Can I cancel my registration of a domain name?

-Some domain registrars allow you to cancel your domain registration at any time.
+Some domain registrars allow domain owners to cancel their domain registration at any time.
 If you cancel your registration, it will become available for others to register.

 Other domain name registrars allow you to simply let your domain registration expire.